ziming/laravel-crisp/README.md

 );
 ```

-The second main difference is extra methods that I think are useful but are not in Crisp official SDK when I 1st
+The 2nd main difference are extra methods that I think are useful but are not in Crisp official SDK when I 1st
 added them.

 ```php